 Todd’s professional experience includes:

-- Director of the Federal Bureau of Investigation Crime Laboratory: directed large, complex programs with more than 40 management staff members, 1,100 special agents and professional personnel, and a more than $100 million budget to provide global, strategic, operational, investigative, and infrastructure support to the US intelligence and law enforcement communities.
+- As Director of the Federal Bureau of Investigation Crime Laboratory, he directed large, complex programs with more than 40 management staff members, 1,100 special agents and professional personnel, and a more than $100 million budget to provide global, strategic, operational, investigative, and infrastructure support to the U.S. intelligence and law enforcement community.

 - Established the sole government facility dedicated to researching, manufacturing, testing, and characterizing homemade explosives and devices.
 The facility analyzes immediate and on-the-horizon threats by testing their properties, and then generates authoritative information to detect and prevent their use by terrorists.
 The facility works with Transportation Security Administration to improve airport screening tools.